raphzam/RunoffRainfall/README.md

 #Runoff Rainfall

+This program calculates the amount of rain water that will run off of a roof based on user submitted roof dimensions and rainfall.

 IPO

 Input

     Dimensions of the roof
     number of inches of rainfall

 Output

     amount of water run off (in gallons)

 Process:
 BEGIN